+Placing Merchandiser:

-Placing Merchandiser: When placing the merchandiser, allow a minimum of 3 inches of air space from all surfaces of the cabinet and any surrounding structures.
+When placing the merchandiser, allow a minimum of 3 inches of air space from all surfaces of the cabinet and any surrounding structures.
 This air space allows for air flow over the surface of the cabinet, thus reducing condensation and aid in the drying of these surfaces.
-On outdoor auto-defrost models, the 3 inch space behind the merchandiser will also help ensure that the evaporator drain tube, which exits the back wall, is not being restricted during the defrost cycle.
+On outdoor auto-defrost models, the 3-inch space behind the merchandiser will also help ensure that the evaporator drain tube, which exits the back wall, is not being restricted during the defrost cycle.
 For Pallet Load Front Units see the special instructions at the end of this manual.

+Merchandiser Leveling:

-Merchandiser Leveling: The merchandiser installation location should have a solid, level base.
-If the merchandiser is exhibiting a slight lean, the cabinet should be blocked to bring the cabinet to a level position.
-On auto-defrost models, a lean, opposite the direction of the drain may affect proper draining of the unit cooler assembly during the defrost cycle.
+The merchandiser installation location should have a solid, level base.
+If the merchandiser is exhibiting a slight forward lean, the front of the cabinet should be blocked to bring the cabinet to a level position.
+A forward lean may affect proper draining of the unit cooler assembly during the defrost cycle.